LincW0/Logisim-Connection-Language/README.md

  A better way of describing Logisim connections.

- Current version: Beta1.4
+ Current version: Beta2.0

+ The command-line compiler is using C# now!

- Now supporting IDE made for LCL!
-(Now released!)
+ Support IDE made for LCL.

- Notice: We are changing the command-line compiler code from C++ to C#.
+ Notice: The compilation result is slightly different from Beta1.4, but it's better!

  Notice: This version is not compatible with code made for versions lower than Beta0.7.1

+ Notice: The IDE is still using Beta0.7.2 compiler, so you will need to download compiler.exe for the lastest version.

  Bug notice: Any IDE version before Beta1.3 contains bugs.

- For the command line compiler, compile /Compiler/C++/compiler.cpp with gcc.
+ For the command line compiler, open /Compiler/C#/Compiler.sln with Visual Studio.

  For the graphic IDE, open /IDE/IDE/IDE.pro with Qt Creator.

  Both are now available on the "release" link on the right.

  "IMPT" feature comming soon!
-(This will be supported in Beta2.0)
+(This will be supported in Beta3.0)

 ## Update log